-Best Smart Doorbells in 2020: Top 6 video doorbells ranked Android Central 2020
+Best Smart Doorbells Android Central 2021

-- Best Overall: Nest Hello
+- Best smart doorbell overall: Nest Hello

-- Best Budget: Ring Video Doorbell
+- Best smart doorbell on a budget: Ring Video Doorbell Wired

-- Best Peephole Upgrade: Ring Peephole Cam
+- Best smart doorbell peephole upgrade: Ring Peephole Cam

-Best Overall: Nest Hello
+Best smart doorbell overall: Nest Hello

 There are a few things that might give people pause when buying this device.
 For one thing, it requires a hardwired connection.
 It needs to work with the proper transformer so some folks, especially those in older houses, might need to purchase one of those as well.